 Chronic traumatic encephalopathy (CTE) is a type of dementia.
 You can get it from repeated blows to the head and repeated concussion.

-Chronic traumatic encephalopathy is associated with contact sports.
-For example, boxing, rugby and American football.
+CTE is associated with contact sports such as boxing, rugby and American football.

 Symptoms of CTE

-The symptoms may be like other types of dementia, particularly Alzheimer's disease.
+The symptoms may be like other types of dementia, especially Alzheimer's disease.

 Short-term memory loss